pransandip/note-book/README.md

 ### Normally, we calculate internet speed by dividing it by 8.

       So if you have 1 Mbps, your actual download speed will be 1 * 1000 / 8 = 125 KBps.

-      Be aware of the b, small b = bit , big B= Byte.
+      Be aware of the b, small b = bit , big B = Byte.

+### Download speeds in browsers or torrents show speeds in MBps (Megabytes per second).

+     So, if your ISP provides 30 Mbps, your actual max download speed will be:

+     30 * 1000 / 8 = 3.75 MBps.

+> Internet providers advertise speeds in Mbps (Megabits per second).

+# Calculate percentage

+     amount = percentage you want to calculate * total value / 100

+ **Calculate gram to ammount**

+     gram = (total gram / total value) * amount

+ > (total gram / total value) it will provide value per gram, then multiply amount to get exact gram for provided amount.